awglyde/Secure-FileShare-System/README.md

 ### Who do I talk to? ###

-Ethan Welsh, George Hoesch, Alex Glyde
+Ethan Welsh, George Hoesch, Alex Glyde ejw45, gah33, ajw13

 # TODO
-    * Adding a username that already exists
     * Validating input - Entering a userName when looking for a group gives an exception
+    * Cleaning up error messages.
+I.e., returning one error message when a requested action fails

 ## Tests